When Parents Disagree on Circumcision

 What do you think?
 Should the courts become involved in the decision to circumcise a child?
 Are they compelled to get involved in this decision if parents do not agree?

-If you have more questions about medical decisions regarding your child or any other area of family law, please contact us to schedule your free and confidential consultation with one of our expert divorce and family law attorneys.
+If you have more questions about medical decisions regarding your child or any other area of family law, please contact us to schedule your confidential consultation with one of our expert divorce and family law attorneys.